CZ-NIC/knot/doc/configuration.rst

 The configuration for DNSSEC is stored in a :abbr:`KASP (Key And Signature Policy)` database.
 The database is simply a directory on the file-system containing files in the JSON format.
-The database contains:
+The database contains

-- definitions of signing policies,
+- definitions of signing policies;
-- zones configuration,
+- zones configuration; and
-- and private key material.
+- private key material.

 The :doc:`keymgr <man_keymgr>` utility serves for the database maintenance.
 To initialize the database, run::